maallen3/mapandvischainonfiji/README.md

 infilerootname._samtobam.slurm #this script changes sams into bam files infilerootname._bamtobedgraph.slurm #this script creates normalized tdf files

+For more options type
+python create_scipts_to_map_on_fiji_argparse.py --help

+You can turn off the auto submit like this. python create_scipts_to_map_on_fiji_argparse.py infile outdir genome email --Turnoff_submit

-If you turn on --flipreads one other script will be created.
+If you turn on --flipreads one other script will be created and run.